 - > 16in MacBook Pro M1 Pro 10-Core CPU/32-Core GPU, 1TB SSD

-- > Best MacBook for battery life
+- > Intel MacBook Pro

-- > Fastest Mac laptop?
+- > Verdict

 Wondering which MacBook to buy?
 Our MacBook buying guide will help you decide which Apple laptop is best for you.

-Within those two categories there are two version of the MacBook Air, four 13in MacBook Pro models, and two 16in MacBook Pro.
+Within those two categories there are two version of the MacBook Air, two 13in MacBook Pro models, two 14in MacBook Pro models, and three 16in MacBook Pro.
 There are also a number of build-to-order options that you can add such as extra RAM, more storage, or a faster processor.

-You could pay anything between £999/$999 to £2,799/$2,799 for a standard Mac laptop (before you add on any build-to-order options).
+The other big difference is the price: you could pay anything between £999/$999 to £3,299/$3,499 for a standard Mac laptop (before you add on any build-to-order options).